 Graph 10: This graph shows the pH data from SFX compared with GLOBE sites on the dates that were collected at the SFX pond.
 On October 2nd, the pH data from the Natural Science Tech Center was the highest pH level compared to the State University of New York at Fredonia and the SFX pond.
 On October 9th, the pH data from Main Street Intermediate School was the highest pH level compared to the Sound to Sea Trinity Center and the SFX pond.
-On October

-16th and 23rd, the SFX pond was the only data taken.
+On October 16th and 23rd, the SFX pond was the only data taken.
+Recent data will be compared for SRS.

 Graph 11: This graph shows the water temperature levels for SFX compared with GLOBE sites on the dates that were collected at the SFX pond.
 On October 2nd and 16th, the SFX pond was the only data taken.
 On October 9th, the Sound to Sea Trinity Center was the highest water temperature level compared to the SFX pond.
 On October 23rd, the SFX pond was the highest water temperature level compared to the Clay High School.
+Recent data will be compared for SRS.